 We made a complete cost breakdown of all our costs & expenses in the Philippines and divided it into 5 categories: accommodations, transport, food & drinks, excursions & others like SIM-cards, visas, and tips.

-- International flights – the first time we came from the Maldives and paid $290 per person with Skyscanner (one-way ticket), the second time we came from Japan and paid $127 per person
+- International flights – the first time we with Cathay Pacific from the Maldives and paid $290 per person (one-way ticket), the second time we flew with Cebu Pacific from Japan and paid $127 per person

 - Travel insurance – World Nomads

-In terms of accommodations, we love to stay in charming, trendy and unique accommodations all in a budget-friendly way.
+In terms of accommodations in the Philippines, we chose to stay in charming, trendy, and budget-friendly accommodations.
 In the 56 days that we were in the Philippines, we spent an average of $25 on accommodations.
 Generally, accommodations in the Philippines are a bit more expensive than in other Southeast Asian countries, but you can make it as cheap or expensive as you want.

 Money-saving tip: use this link to save up to $45 on your first booking on Airbnb